Home

 All three kinds are dangerous.

-Though UV rays can not be seen by the naked eye, but they can penetrate the skin and the eyes in one way or another and damage the cells.
+Though UV rays can not be seen by the naked eye, but they can penetrate the human skin and the eyes in one way or another and damage the cells.

-UVA rays penetrate deep into the skin, thereby damaging the cushioning and underlying part of the
+UVA rays penetrate deep into the skin, thereby damaging the cushioning and underlying part of the skin called elastin and collagen.

 This causes the skin to age prematurely and to show wrinkles.
 Most importantly the basis for skin cancer is planted in this fashion.

 UVB rays normally affect the outer layer of the skin or its surface.
-This is the main cause for getting a sunburn.
+This is the main cause for getting a sunburn .

 For total UV protection, the sunscreen must be clearly marked for both UVA and UVB blockage.
 However, the sunscreen alone may not be enough.